Eric-Canas/webcam/README.md

 # Print the original video resolution (output resolution will be 640 x 640 as specified)
 print(f"Original WxH: {no_deformation.raw_w} x {no_deformation.raw_h}\n")

-# Print the magnification in both cases (Cropped one will have a higher magnification on the input's largest axis)
+# Print the magnification in both cases (Cropped one will have a higher magnification on the input's shortest axis)
 print(f"Resize WxH Magnification: {deformation.pixel_magnification_w} x {deformation.pixel_magnification_h}")
 print(f"Center Crop WxH Magnification: {no_deformation.pixel_magnification_w} x {no_deformation.pixel_magnification_h}")
 ```